oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 We discussed earlier how relationships are used to link node templates together into a service topology graph.
 However, it may not always be possible to define all node templates for a given

->  author="Michael Rehder"
+<span class="comment-start" id="107" author="Michael Rehder"
-> date="2020-12-15T09:11:00Z"
->
-> Confusing – “service topology” is a new
-> term.
-It’s a “topology template” but not all “service template” are a
+date="2020-12-15T09:11:00Z">Confusing – “service topology” is a new term.
+It’s a “topology template” but not all “service template” are a “topology template”.</span>service topology within a single service template<span class="comment-end" id="107"></span>.
-> “topology template”.

-service topology within a single service template<span class="comment-end" id="107"></span>.
 For example, modular design practices may dictate that different service subcomponents be modeled using separate service templates.
 This may result in